jaspervdveen/vscode-stryker/README.md

 ![code-editor](https://github.com/jaspervdveen/vscode-stryker/assets/48756416/9c7df38f-67c7-4b17-b056-430a437dc5e0)

 ## Requirements

-To use this extension, ensure that you have StrykerJS installed in your project.
+To use this extension, ensure that you have [StrykerJS installed in your project](https://stryker-mutator.io/docs/stryker-js/getting-started/), or setup a different mutation server via the extension settings.

-Take a look at our guide: [Install StrykerJS in your project](https://stryker-mutator.io/docs/stryker-js/getting-started/)

 ## Extension Settings
 This extension contributes the following settings: